coolcut/2020.fruechtl.me/journal/visual-changes.md

 During the past couple of weeks, I prepared this site to become more mature.
 I wanted to drop the "this is a blog" feeling it communicated before — at least this was my feeling back then.

-To tackle this problem, I first tried to build a layout system based on a grid.
-That allowed me to be flexible but also convey the feeling of similarity.
+To tackle this problem, I first tried to build a layout system based on a grid that allowed me to be flexible but also convey the feeling of similarity.

 To support my descriptions above, take a look at the following example page: